HsinYingLee/MDMM/README.md

 - art: Containing three domains: real images, Monet images, uki-yoe images.
 Data can be downloaded from CycleGAN [website](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 - weather: Containing four domains: sunny, cloudy, snowy, and foggy.
 Data is randomly selected from the Image2Weather dataset [website](https://www.cs.ccu.edu.tw/~wtchu/projects/Weather/index.html).

+The different domains in a dataset should be placed in folders "trainA, trainB, ..." in the alphabetical order.

 ## Models
 - The pretrained model on the art dataset
 ```